Vijayram2521/leetCode/README.md

-Solved about 300 problems and then decided lets just document the solutions at one place from this point.
+Solved about 300 problems and then decided to document the solutions at one place for further review.